- A non-trading company isn’t the same as a dormant one, and only the dormant company can skip the Corporation Tax return.

 - Late registration or late filing can trigger penalties and interest.

-- Wrong status creates risk, for example treating a non-trading company as dormant.
-This guide covers trading vs non-trading for Corporation Tax so you set the right status from day one.
+- The wrong status creates risk, for example treating a non-trading company as dormant.

-A non-trading company is a company that is not carrying on active trade but may still have certain transactions.
-For example, it might earn bank interest, hold investments, or make one-off asset sales.
+A non-trading company isn’t carrying on active trade but may still have some transactions.
+It might earn bank interest, hold investments, or make a one-off asset sale.

-Non-trading companies must still file a Company Tax Return with HMRC as well as company accounts with Companies House, even if no Corporation Tax is due.
+A non-trading company must still file a Company Tax Return with HMRC, plus company accounts with Companies House, even when no Corporation Tax is due.

 A dormant company is completely inactive.
-HMRC considers your company dormant for Corporation Tax when it has no trading activity and no taxable income or chargeable gains.
+HMRC treats your company as dormant for Corporation Tax when it has no trading activity and no taxable income or chargeable gains.

 Typical examples include: